-The Management's Discussion and Analysis (MD&A) section of the annual financial report of the DJB Technical Academy, Inc., ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2017.
+The Management's Discussion and Analysis (MD&A) section of the annual financial report of the DJB Technical Academy, Inc. d/b/a Donna J. Beasley Technical Academy ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2019.